mishushakov/dialogflow-gateway-js/README.md

-# Dialogflow Gateway JavaScript Client
+# Dialogflow Gateway JavaScript SDK

 [Dialogflow Gateway](https://dialogflow.cloud.ushakov.co) is a cloud-based service, which connects Dialogflow V2 Agents to the World Wide Web

 This is the Official Dialogflow Gateway JavaScript Client.
 It can be used both in browser and node as a replacement for the deprecated `dialogflow-javascript-client` library, by @dialogflow

+⚡️ Blazing-fast and super-small (<10KB gzipped)

 ## Installation